 If you think your sex life is in a rut, there's hope.

-And the good news is that it doesn't require a gym membership, a new wardrobe or an attempt at role-playing.
+And the good news is that it doesn't require a gym membership, a new wardrobe or an attempt at role-playing to bring sexy back.
 Rather, the secret is quite simple — pay attention.

 According to a recent study, our sexual desire for our partner is rooted in one of the most basic fundamentals of a healthy relationship — being attentive to your partner (but really).
 Psychologists and researchers in the study refer to it as "responsiveness."